barriehadfield/reactrb-showcase/README.md

 This will add a new Component at app/views/components/home/show.rb

 Have a look at this component as it provides the basis for all other React-rb components you will write.
 Note that all React-rb components inherit from `React::Component::Base` but you are free to `include React::Component::Base` instead if you prefer your components inheriting from other classes.
-Also note how params are set and the `before_mount` (etc) macros as you will use these extensively.
-Finally note that every component must have one `render` methord which must return just one DOM `element` which in this example case is a div.
+Also note how `params` are declared and the `before_mount` (and friends) macros as you will use these extensively.
+Finally note that every component must have one `render` methord which must return just one DOM `element` which in this example case is a `div`.

 Next let's get this simple component rendering on a page.
 For that we will need a rails controller and a route.

+	rails generate controller home

+And add a route to your `routes.rb`

+	get 'home' => 'home#show'

+A method in the HomeController which will render the component.

+	class HomeController < ApplicationController
+	  def show
+	  end
+	end

+And finally a view app/views/home/show.erb

+	<%= react_component "Home::Show" %>

+And if all has gone well, you should be rewarded with `Home::Show` in your browser.
+If you open your JavaScript console you can also check which version of React has been loaded

+	React.version

+At the time of writing this is returning `"0.13.3"` which is quite an old version of React which does not play nicely with many other React components.
+As I stated earlier, I am not in favour of Gems including React source code as I would rather manage this using NPM as it handles dependancies between front end components really well.
+With this in mind, the next thing we will do is install Webpack so we can have NPM manage out front end assets.